Frydac/vim-auro/readme.md

 * `<leader>4`
   c/cpp: open .asd file from corresponding .h file

 When the file to jump to doesn't exist, a prompt will ask you if you want to create that file.
+Note: These depend on a description of the path and basename, so only works for files that match this description.
+TODO: Need to add just jumping between files in the same directory if the full path doesn't match any in the description.
+Useful when browsing an external code tree without our path conventions.

-### Change vim pwd
+### Change vim current working directory `:pwd`
-These work by running through the path of the current opened file and search for the .git file or folder.
+**Change the vim working directory `:pwd` to supermodule/module/current directory.**

+Helpful for e.g. using grep like tools.

 * `<leader>as`
-  *auro supermodule*: change current working directory to that of the supermodule containing the current file. (by finding path with .git file/folder starting from left most parent folder)
+  *auro supermodule*: change current working directory to that of the supermodule containing the current file.
+  By finding path with .git file/folder starting from left most parent folder.

 * `<leader>am`
-  *auro module*: change current working directory to that of the module containing the current file. (by finding path with .git file/folder starting from right most parent folder)
+  *auro module*: change current working directory to that of the module containing the current file.
+  By finding path with .git file/folder starting from right most parent folder.

 * `<leader>ad`
   *auro directory*: change current working directory to that of the directory of the current file.